(CNN)Here's a look at the life of Gabrielle Giffords, U.S. Representative from Arizona 2007 to 2012.

 January 26, 2011 - Is transferred to the nearby Institute for Rehabilitation and Research Memorial Hermann (TIRR Memorial Hermann), the day after doctors upgrade her condition from serious to good.

 April 25, 2011 - Doctors announce that Giffords has recovered enough to travel to Florida to attend the final lift-off April 29 of the Space Shuttle Endeavour, of which her husband, Capt.
 Mark Kelly, is the commander.
 She is able to use her left side, has limited use of her right arm and leg, and has begun walking a little.

 May 16, 2011 - Giffords attends the rescheduled launch of Space Shuttle Endeavour at the Kennedy Space Center.

 June 12, 2011 - First post-shooting photos of Gifford are posted to her Facebook page.
-The photos are of Gifford smiling on May 17, 2011.
+The photos are from May 17, 2011, of Gifford smiling.